hyunsupul/aesop-core/README.txt

 * NEW - Added option to set columns in Collections Component
 * NEW - Added option to set stories shown in Collections Component
 * NEW - Added new “splash mode” option for Collections Component that displays collection parents
+* NEW - Theme helper shortcode [aesop_center] to be used in aesop themes where items fall outside the “content” width - props @mauryaratan
+* NEW - Two new filters to control the offset scroll distance for both Timeline and Chapter components
+* CHANGED - The scroll offset integers for Timeline and Chapter components were completely arbitrary.
+These have been set to 0, from 80, and 36.

 = 1.0.3 =
 * FIXED - parallax image bug in Firefox